 Eligible costs include materials, labour, and design work required to prepare the patio space.
+Applications for grants for patios on City property are not eligible.

 Grants are allocated on a matching funds basis up to \$5,000.

 4.0 Implementation and Monitoring